Google is making changes at a rapid pace, their 2018 series of updates brought in big ranking changes to a variety of different websites. With updates

 like the Google Medic in which websites related to e-commerce and health had their rankings affected significantly.
 We expect 2019 to be no different.

 Google makes small changes on a daily basis that usually go unnoticed, the New Algorithm change in March this year affected sites and businesses worldwide.

-With some seeing traffic drops ranging from 20% up to 90% and rankings are lowering.
-It seems the websites that were impacted significantly were related
+With some seeing traffic drops ranging from 20% up to 90% and rankings also lowering.
+It seems websites that were impacted mostly were related to the

 Analysis suggests that niche pages (which are dedicated to a single or limited subject matter) have been the biggest losers of the recent March 2019 update.

 One contributing factor may be that Google’s algorithm looks to have increased its priority on user signals and search intent.
 This means websites that